xiix0/scam/README.md

-Q:	Who cuts the grass on Walton's Mountain?
+Q:	What's the difference between USL and the Titanic?
-A:	Lawn Boy.
+A:	The Titanic had a band.